tjpotenza/kubernetes-modules/README.md

 * Add a bit more durability and retry logic into the auto-join and auto-leave logic.
 * Move a few more of the manifests and Helm Charts I use within K8S into this repo.
 * Swap out the slightly-janky `worker-bootstrapper` tool for something that features better access controls against the cluster tokens/certificate.
 Current plan's a single-pod Vault deployment with no persistence that at each startup fully initializes itself, stores relevant secrets, and configures an `aws` auth backend to allow instances within the cluster to authenticate with an IAM role and retrieve the `node-token` / `ServiceAccount` credentials.
+* Look into implementing other identity providers, such as OIDC.

 ## Restrictions, Quirks, and Assumptions

 `ALB`'s do not currently support TLS passthrough, so the Control Plane API endpoint cannot be fronted by the same `ALB` as all other traffic.
-I cheat my way around paying for an `NLB` by implementing discount-service-discovery with `aws ec2 describe-instances` and [looking up Control Plane instance IPs when needed]().
+I cheat my way around paying for an `NLB` by implementing discount-service-discovery with `aws ec2 describe-instances` and [looking up Control Plane instance IPs when needed](./node_group/user_data/k3s/discover-control-plane.sh).

 In my limited testing, it seems Kubernetes (or at least `k3s`) only uses the given control plane address for initially discovering a cluster, and doesn't seem to mind if that particular address becomes unavailable subsequently.
 Given that, I've seen success just having this discovery step toss an entry into `/etc/hosts`, and appending an invocation of it onto each node's `systemd` unit as a `ExecStartPre` directive.
-Anywhere else that depends on finding the Control Plane (such as the [graceful-shutdown]() tooling) will refresh that lookup with retries, assuming it'll get a hit _eventually_.
+Anywhere else that depends on finding the Control Plane (such as the [graceful-shutdown](./control_plane/user_data/k3s/graceful-shutdown.sh) tooling) will refresh that lookup with retries, assuming it'll get a hit _eventually_.

 That's all a kind of ugly hack, however has been _good enough_ for most of my use-cases, and definitely worth $15/month to me.
 If I stumble upon any bigger vulnerabilities or weaknesses to it I'll revisit the pattern or consider replacing it (either with an `NLB` or maybe "real" service-discovery tech like Consul.)